SamuelFrederick/namespace/README.md

 ## Filtering Names

-The FilterName class returns the top k closest nearest neighbors in terms of cosine similarity.
+The FilterName class returns the closest names in terms of cosine similarity.

 ```python
 from namespace import FilterName